Xilinx/Vitis-AI/demo/Whole-App-Acceleration/resnet50_mt_py_waa/README.md

 ## Resnet-50
-:pushpin: **Note:** This application can be run only on ZCU102 and Alveo-U50 platform.
+:pushpin: **Note:** This application can be run only on ZCU102 and Alveo-U50 platforms.

 ## Table of Contents